What Is a Bunion?

 Symptoms usually occur when wearing shoes that crowd and squeeze the toes ex. high heels.
 Consequently, bunion symptoms are more likely experienced by women than men.
-Extended periods of time spent on your feet can also contribute to bunion symptoms.
+Extended periods spent on your feet can also contribute to bunion symptoms.

 Bunions are usually caused by an inherited faulty mechanical structure of the foot.
 It’s not the bunion itself that is inherited but certain foot types that make a person more prone to developing a bunion.

-Although wearing shoes that crowd the toes will not actually cause bunions, it can exacerbate the issue and may cause symptoms to appear sooner.
+Although wearing shoes that crowd the toes will not cause bunions, it can exacerbate the issue and may cause symptoms to appear sooner.

-Bunions are fairly simply to identify —the prominence is visible at the base of the big toe or side of the foot.
+Bunions are fairly simple to identify —the prominence is visible at the base of the big toe or side of the foot.
 However, the foot and ankle surgeon may take x-rays to fully assess the condition, determine the degree of the issue, and assess the changes that have occurred.

 Because bunions are progressive, they do not go away and will usually get worse over time.
 But not all cases are alike—some bunions progress faster than others.
 Once your surgeon has evaluated your bunion, they’ll develop a treatment plan that is suited to your specific needs.